udityalaad/TravelGenius/README.md

   .

   <p align="center">
-    An end-to-end solution to decode your everyday hunger demands !
+    A novel approach to System Design for Machine Learning !
   </p>
 </div>